Vaishak0808/NoteManagementSystem/README.md

 This repository contains a Django-based notes Management System with JWT authentication.
 The application provides features for user authentication (sign up, login, logout), and CRUD operations for notes.

 ### Features
-- User Authentication (Sign Up, Login, Logout)
+- User Authentication (Sign Up, Login)
 - JWT Authentication for secure access
 - Create, Read, Update, and Delete (CRUD) operations for notes
 - Pagination for listing notes